moneytech/cadex-os/README.md

 - Cadex OS supports graphical and text-based applications
 - Cadex OS uses ELF as the binary format
 - Cadex OS supports modules, but it is still in development and is not in the Makefile
-- Cadex OS will be useful if you are a beginner in C programming lanhguage and you want to write small programs.
+- Cadex OS will be useful if you are a beginner in C programming language and you want to write small programs.
 - Cadex OS has a small graphics library called TrueGL.
 TrueGL is also a UI library
 - Cadex OS has many useful string functions defined at `library/string.c`
 - Cadex OS uses some code from Musl libc for the libc in Cadex OS.
 Libraries that are from Musl libc should contain a license header on the top.